DIGGSml/docs/README.md

-# DIGGSml.github.io
+# DIGGSML Schema Documentation

-DIGGSML Schema Documentation
+Navigate to https://diggsml.github.io/ to browse the documentation.